pencil-code/pencil-code/doc/paper/paper.md

 The code provides an easily adaptable tool for solving both standard equations as well as others, such as the test-field equations.
-Significant amounts of runtime diagnostics is available.
+Significant amounts of runtime diagnostics are available.
 Users have access to the latest development version and can ask to join the circle of developers.
 Every revision on GitHub is verified on 9 tests on travis-ci.com.